-Paraprofessionals play a key role in the support of the LIU classrooms.
-In order to ensure our paraprofessionals are equipped with the needed skills to support the classrooms, paraprofessionals participate in annual learning requirements, as well as optional learning opportunities.
-This page details these requirements.
+Paraprofessionals play a key role in the support of LIU classrooms.
+In order to ensure our paraprofessionals are equipped with the needed skills to support the classrooms, paraprofessionals participate in annual learning requirements as well as optional learning opportunities.

-- Complete at least two (2) year of post secondary study (48 credits) OR
+- Complete at least two (2) years of post-secondary study (48 credits) OR

-- Possess an assoiciate degree or higher OR
+- Possess an associate's degree or higher OR

 - The Special Education Credential of Competency OR

-Acceptable training activities may include: school district or LIU sponsored in-service trainings, on-line trainings, some SafeSchools courses, PaTTAN teleconferences or video conferences, program meetings with specific training topics, educational conferences and/or workshops.
-Additional training resources can be found in the upper left hand corner of this page.
+Acceptable training activities may include: school district or LIU sponsored in-service trainings, online trainings, approved Vector trainings (formerly SafeSchools), PaTTAN teleconferences or video conferences, program meetings with specific training topics, educational conferences, and/or workshops.
+Additional training resources are located in the upper right corner of this page.

 Optional: People Are Learning Skills (PALS)

-Lincoln Intermediate Unit 12 (LIU) recognizes the need for continued professional growth and staff development.
-The purpose of PALS is to provide an opportunity for staff members to learn skills enabling them to be more effective in their jobs.
-The PALS program is one of the ways the LIU encourages eligible employees to learn and to grow professionally.
+Lincoln Intermediate Unit 12 recognizes the need for continued professional growth and staff development.
+The purpose of PALS is to provide an opportunity for staff to learn skills enabling them to be more effective in their jobs.
+The PALS program is one way the LIU encourages eligible employees to learn and grow professionally.

-- LIU ESPA employees are eligible for PALS credit and will be advanced accordingly based on your appropriate pay scale.
+- Eligible employees earning PALS hours will be advanced accordingly based on appropriate pay scale.

-- PALS credit is granted only for the hours completed outside of the employee's regular workday.
+- PALS credit is only granted for hours completed outside of the employee's regular work day.

-- Courses must pertain to your assignment.
+- Training must be related to job assignment.
 Check with your supervisor if you are not sure a class pertains.

 - Keep detailed records of your courses.